wp-plugins/facebook-login-afo/readme.txt

 * <strong>5.</strong> Copy and Paste "App ID" and "App Secret" here.
 * <strong>6.</strong> That's All.
 Have fun :)

-= Facebook Comments Add On =
-This Addon can be used to replace the default Wordpress Comments and insert a Facebook Comments System.
-The addon supports comments in different languages.
-Language can be selected from settings page.
-You can get it <a href="http://aviplugins.com/fb-comments-afo-addon" target="_blank">here</a> in <strong>USD 1.00</strong>

 = Facebook Login Widget (PRO) =
 There is a PRO version of this plugin that supports login with <strong>Facebook</strong>, <strong>Google</strong>,  <strong>Twitter</strong> and <strong>LinkedIn</strong>.
 You can get it <a href="http://aviplugins.com/fb-login-widget-pro/" target="_blank">here</a> in <strong>USD 1.50</strong>